-2. In an institution for individuals with intellectual disabilities or persons with related conditions, the team shall also make a psychological evaluation of need for care.
+2. In an institution for mentally retarded persons or persons with related conditions, the team shall also make a psychological evaluation of need for care.
 The psychological evaluation shall be made before admission or authorization of payment, but may not be made more than 3 months before admission.